prggmr/zf2-docpx/zend/File/Rename.rst

     Array accepts the following keys:
-    'source'    => Source filename or directory which will be renamed 'target'    => Target filename or directory, the new name of the sourcefile 'overwrite' => Shall existing files be overwritten ?
+    'source'    => Source filename or directory which will be renamed 'target'    => Target filename or directory, the new name of the sourcefile 'overwrite' => Shall existing files be overwritten?
+    'randomize' => Shall target files have a random postfix attached?

-    :param string|array $options: Old file or directory to be rewritten
+    :param string|array: Old file or directory to be rewritten

     :rtype: \Zend\Filter\File\Rename